Volvo S80

 The Volvo S80 is an executive car produced by the Swedish manufacturer Volvo Cars from 1998 to 2016 across two generations.
 It took the place of the rear-wheel-drive S90 as Volvo's flagship sedan.

 The first generation (1998–2006) was made available for the 1999 model year.
 It has since been built at the Torslanda Works in Gothenburg, Sweden, with a few 1999 model year cars for the North American market built at Volvo's Halifax Assembly plant.
 Unlike most Volvo models, it did not have a station wagon version for its first generation.

-The second generation (2006–2016) was released in 2006 as a model year 2007 car.
+The second generation (2006–2016) was released in 2006 for the 2007 model year.
 It has an estate version, the third generation of the Volvo V70.
 In June 2007, the S80 scored the highest "good" rating in the Insurance Institute for Highway Safety (IIHS) crash test performance for frontal, side, and rear impacts, earning it the IIHS Top Safety Pick.

 The model was replaced by the second generation S90 in the later half of 2016.